ysnju/unit_1-2021/README.md

 I will design and make a Text-based game for a client who is an owner of a local game shop.
 The Text-based game will be made in the ———— and is constructed using the software Python.
 It will take  ———- to make and will be evaluated according to the criteria ———.

+The game is a RPG of a cat in ISAK.
+It will introduce ISAK foods.

 Apart for this requirements, the owner is open to any type of game, topic or genre.